• svilen_dobrev 4 months ago

 FYI ironic is an adjective already in English, you don't need to add the '-al' (ironical is not a word).
 Your English is better than my Slavic :)

-• AStonesThrow an hour ago
+• AStonesThrow 4 months ago

 About 2006 or so, when I hadn't been homeless anymore, my parents helped me pick out a Swiffer system so perhaps one day I'd clean my own floor or shower